jack-mcveigh/secretly/README.md

 Secretly provides two options for specifying secret versions other than the __version__ tag:

-1. Read secret versions from a config file:
+1. Read secret versions (and all other field values) from a config file:
     * Supported config file types:
         * JSON (ext: .json)
         * YAML (ext: .yaml OR .yml)